trevclaridge/eleventy_blog/src/posts/Generating_A_PDF_With_GitHub_Actions/Generating_A_PDF_With_GitHub_Actions.md

 Unfortunately, the neither the `pandoc/latex` or `pandoc/extra` docker containers have this package included.
 I went down the rabbit hole of trying to add the package the containers (still don't know how to do this, and would like to learn), as well as trying to install Pandoc and related packages directly into the GitHub runner.

 This whole process was really starting to get to me, and I have to admit to giving up briefly around this time.
-I never actually solved this issue in the way that I wanted; that becomes irrelevant later, though, to wonderous cause.
+I never actually solved this issue in the way that I wanted; that becomes irrelevant later, though, to wondrous cause.

 #### CSS styling

 Pandoc allows "intermediate" steps to be used when converted file formats to other formats.
-I'm not knowledgable of all the options available, but at least for PDF, you can specify an HTML intermediate step so that you can add a css argument to style the ultimate pdf output.
+I'm not knowledgeable of all the options available, but at least for PDF, you can specify an HTML intermediate step so that you can add a css argument to style the ultimate pdf output.
 [The official Pandoc documentation on this can be found here.](https://pandoc.org/MANUAL.html#:~:text=You%20can%20control%20the%20PDF%20style%20using%20variables%2C%20depending%20on%20the%20intermediate%20format%20used)

 Thankfully, this is the step that actually saved this whole project for me.
 In trying to find the right combination of pdf engine and arguments to get this to work, I again ran into the issue of trying to install additional packages to the docker container.
-I was trying to install [WeasyPrint](https://weasyprint.org/) to use as a pdf engine, as other pdf engines were complaining that they were not compatitble with HTML.
+I was trying to install [WeasyPrint](https://weasyprint.org/) to use as a pdf engine, as other pdf engines were complaining that they were not compatible with HTML.
 This lead me to the `fpod/pandoc-weasyprint` docker container, [found here](https://hub.docker.com/r/fpod/pandoc-weasyprint).
 As the description intimates, this is a container built off the `pandoc/latex` image with WeasyPrint installed, as well as a few extras.

 So, I changed the docker image used in the GitHub action to this new container, and **everything just worked**.